gowthampatnaik-etl/Data-Ingestion-Process-Talend/README.md

 Step 4.3 : File List to get the complete file name from source file location and assign it to a global variable.
 ![image](https://user-images.githubusercontent.com/102896115/161420862-7adbc6b4-6fc0-44c5-8e33-276dba1a9e73.png)

-Step 4.4 : This tjava component will create parameterized queries and assign the to variables.
+Step 4.4 : This tjava component will create parameterized queries and assign them to variables.
 **a.
 DROP_TABLE_SQL - DROP the target table if already exists in databse.
 b.
 CREATE_TABLE_SQL - Creates the table.
 c.
 COPY_SQL - paramterized Bulk Exec commands to copy files to SQl server tables.